Phareshub/SP500-SPY-ETF-Daily-Price-Prediction/README.md

 ## ARIMA as a Feature

-Using a simple Scikit Learn ARIMA model provides, a good prediction of next day stock price.
-It won’t be enough to turn a profit as a trader because it is missing crucial news information but I am going to use it as a feature
+Autoregressive Integrated Moving Average, or ARIMA, is one of the most widely used forecasting methods for univariate time series data forecasting.
+In this project we are facing a multivariate model but using a simple Scikit Learn ARIMA model provides, a good prediction of next day stock price.
+It won’t be enough to turn a profit as a trader because it is missing crucial news information but I am going to use it as a feature.

 ![](images/arimagraph.png)